The Chaucer Studio is a nonprofit organization assisted by the English

 medieval literature.
 Prospective readers are invited to send an audition

-cassette/CD containing several readings of different types (verse, prose,
+recording (on CD) containing several readings of different types (verse, prose,

 narrative, dialogue, etc.), of not more than fifty lines each, to the